School of Music

 March 26, 2016

 April 2, 2016

 Students may contact the School of Music directly to schedule an individual audition appointment (615-966-5929).
-Scholarships are offered for music majors and minors, and instrumental and choral ensemble participants.
+Scholarships are generally offered to music majors only.
 Follow these links for information about audition scheduling or to learn about audition guidelines.
 You may apply online.

 Lipscomb welcomes sibling trio, Daves Highway, along with new contemporary music program, this fall

 Lipscomb’s campus has been swaying to the sounds of Southern roots music this semester, as some of its newest students have become the hottest act on campus.

 Delaney, Zachary and Erika Daves, the members of Daves Highway, a family singing trio that has recently released three full-length albums and an EP, became three of the first students in Lipscomb’s contemporary music program this fall.

 They were drawn to Lipscomb after learning the producer of their EP, Charlie Peacock, a Grammy-Award-winning record producer, would direct Lipscomb’s newest music program.

 With deep Southern roots, carefully crafted harmonies and a unique blend of country and folk played on a collection of instruments including the guitar, piano and mandolin, Daves Highway likens the tone and style of groups such as Needtobreathe, The Lumineers and The Civil Wars.